mtiller/ModelicaWebRef/README.md

 avoid a proliferation of slightly different (or worse, erroneous) reference cards.
 By having one "master" copy of this reference, my hope is to keep all improvements funneled into this master copy.

+Of course, this is a Creative Commons license so you can feel free to share or distribute copies of the master version.